-New Khmer Architecture, that was the name of the experiment, a meltin-pot of western modernist ideas from Bauhaus, Richard Neutra and Le Corbusier and traditional Khmer architecture.
-Stilted houses with impossible stairs, wide windows with bizarre geometries, wide porches and terraces.
+New Khmer Architecture, that was the name of the experiment, a melting-pot of western modernist ideas from Bauhaus, Richard Neutra and Le Corbusier and traditional Khmer architecture.
+Stilted houses with impossible stairs, wide windows with bizarre geometries, wide porches, and terraces.

 A trip to Kep is a dip in Cambodian history, in the tragedy of his fallen grandeur, the tale of a bright future that never came true.